 Every audience was built by someone who posted on Tuesday because it was Tuesday.
 The posting nag is the difference between a content strategy and a content intention.

 Set this reminder on WhatsAppTo set a social media posting reminder on WhatsApp, text NagMeLater "Remind me every Tuesday and Thursday at 11am to publish the social media post", or tap a button below to send it in one tap.
 The bot confirms the schedule and nags you at the right moment.
-No app, no signup, first 5 reminders free.
+No app, no signup, first 7 days free.

 The publish nag, per platform rhythm.